MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/surfaces/surfaceexample3.md

 menu:
   main:
     identifier: "surfaceexample3"
-    title: "Interactions with WEM"
+    title: "Interactions With WEM"
     weight: 715
     parent: "surfaces"
 ---

 # Surface Example 3: Interactions with WEM

 {{< youtube "YDOEqCOmUFw">}}

 ## Introduction
 In these examples, we are showing two different possibilities to interact with a WEM:
-* Scale, rotate and move a WEM in a scene
+* Scale, rotate, and move a WEM in a scene
 * Modify a WEM in a scene

 ### Scale, Rotate, and Move a WEM in a Scene
 We are using a `SoTransformerDragger` module to apply transformations on a 3D WEM object via mouse interactions.

 Add a `SoCube` and a `SoBackground` module and connect both to a `SoExaminerViewer`.
 For a better understanding, you should also add a `SoCoordinateSystem` module and connect it to the viewer.
-Change the *User Transform Mode* to *User Transform Instead Of Input* and set *User Scale* to 2 for *x*, *y* and *z*.
+Change the *User Transform Mode* to *User Transform Instead Of Input* and set *User Scale* to 2 for *x*, *y*, and *z*.

 ![Initial Network](images/tutorials/dataobjects/surfaces/WEMExample3_1.png "Initial Network")